1602/jugglingdb/docs/hooks.md

 ## UPDATE

 Update hooks called on each save except create.
-The `beforeUpdate` hook accepts data as second arguments.
+The `beforeUpdate` hook accepts data as second argument.
 Data argument only containing actual data for update, not full object data.

     Model.beforeUpdate = function(next, data) {